RyanZhu1024/myblog/source/_posts/Strong-Consistency-Implementation.md

 ### Scalability

 When a new data node is added to the cluster, the current primary node's infomation will be given.
-The new node will synchronize with the primary node while blocking requests from web nodes to ensure the data consistency.
-I assume it is acceptable to have the system unavailable during this process and the primary node won't fail while synchronizing.
+The new node will synchronize with the primary node while blocking requests from web nodes to the primary to ensure the data consistency.
+It is acceptable to have the system unavailable during this process and it is assumed the primary node won't fail while synchronizing.

 ## Implementation